 If you’ve been charged with driving on a suspended or revoked license in any of the following New Jersey counties, contact the Law Offices of Michele Finizio for a free, confidential consultation.

 Over the years we have successfully represented many individuals accused of driving on a suspended or revoked license and we can provide strong, aggressive representation to minimize or perhaps even avoid the penalties prescribed by law.
 Don’t wait to contact us; if you delay retaining counsel it could negatively impact your case.
 You can contact us online 24 hours a day/seven days a week.
 We pride ourselves on returning calls promptly.

 At the Law Offices of Michele Finizio we offer reasonable fees, custom payment plans, and also accept Visa®, Mastercard® and American Express® cards.
 Our offices are located on East Main Street in Moorestown, across from the Community Center, but we also make appointments to see clients at home, in jail, or at the hospital.
 Evening and weekend appointments are available as well.
-We frequently represent residents of Mt.
-Laurel, Cherry Hill, Medford, Maple Shade, Cinnaminson, Gloucester City, Voorhees, and of course, Moorestown, as well as many other local communities.
+We frequently represent residents of Cherry Hill and surrounding cities in New Jersey.

 Frequently Asked Questions about Driving with a Suspended or Revoked License in New Jersey:

 Per the New Jersey Motor Vehicle Commission’s Restoring your License or Registration page, points are only added to your driving record for moving violations.
 Points are not assessed for parking and other non-moving violations.
 However, you license will be suspended if you get 12 or more points on your driving record; points on your license are also likely to cause a dramatic increase in your auto insurance rates.